How Long After Pool Cleaning Can I Swim? Safe Wait Times

 Muriatic Acid Additions

-When muriatic acid is added to lower pH or total alkalinity, wait at least 4 hours with the pump running before swimming.
+When muriatic acid is added to lower pH or total alkalinity, wait about 30 minutes (up to an hour for large doses) with the pump running before swimming.
 For small pH adjustments, shorter wait times may be acceptable depending on the amount added and pool size.
 This allows the acid to fully mix and neutralize.
 Always retest pH levels—they should be between 7.2-7.6 before swimming.

 Soda Ash or Baking Soda

-If soda ash was added to raise pH or baking soda to increase total alkalinity, wait 2-4 hours for complete dissolution and circulation.
+If soda ash was added to raise pH or baking soda to increase total alkalinity, wait about 20-30 minutes for circulation; these are mild and need no long wait.
 Test and confirm pH is in the proper range (7.2-7.6) before entering the water.

 Algaecide and Specialty Chemical Treatments